hoytech/quadrable/README.md

     rootNodeAddr = Quadrable.push(rootNodeAddr, "new val");

 Note that when pushing no key is required.
-It adds it using the next pushable index as the key and updates this index.
+The value is added to the key indicated by the next pushable index, and the next pushable index is then incremented.

 You can retrieve the number of elements in the log by calling `length` (which just returns the next pushable index or 0 if not set):